jbprojectlab/Library/junior-phase/03-collaboration/q-and-a-notes.md

 ## being able to commit certain parts of a file

-Not as far as I know.
+~Not as far as I know.~

+Follow-up: yes!
+When `add`ing you can use the `--patch` flag with a filename and it'll open an interactive prompt where you can add certain parts of a file.
+[See here](https://stackoverflow.com/a/1085191/1470694).